 - The school receives funding to respond to the needs of pupils with SEND from a number of sources that includes: - 1.
 A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - 2.
 The Notional SEN budget.
 This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - 3.
 The Pupil Premium funding provides additional funding for pupils who are claiming Free School Meals, who are in the care of the local authority or whose parents are in the Armed Services. - 4.
-For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEN Funding allocation. - This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities.
-The range of support offered is identified on the provision maps which are available to view on the school website.
-These target the broad areas of need: - 1.
-Cognition and learning - 2.
-Behavioural, emotional and social - 3.
-Communication and interaction - 4.
-Sensory and/or physical
+For those pupils with the most complex needs, the school may be allocated additional educational needs funding from the Local Authorities High Needs SEN Funding allocation.

+• This funding is then used to provide the equipment and facilities to support pupils with special educational needs and disabilities.
+The range of support offered is identified within our Ordinarily Available Provision Guide.

+These target the broad areas of need:

+- 1. Cognition and learning

+- 2. Behavioural, emotional and social

+- 3. Communication and interaction

+- 4. Sensory and/or physical